zorael/kameloso/README.md

 $ dub build -c twitch
 ```

 > If you want to slim down the program and customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
-Simply add a character to the line corresponding to the plugin(s) you want to omit, thus invalidating the version identifiers and effectively disabling the code they relate to.
+Simply add a character to the lines corresponding to the plugins you want to omit, thus invalidating the version identifiers and effectively disabling the code they relate to.
 Mind that disabling any of the "**service**" plugins may/will break the bot in subtle ways.

 # How to use

 ## Configuration

 The bot ideally wants the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
 Without either it's just a read-only log bot, which is a completely valid use-case.
-To define these you can either specify them on the command line, with flags listed by calling the program with `--help`, or generate a configuration file with `--save` and enter them there.
+To define these you can either supply them on the command line, with flags listed by calling the program with `--help`, or generate a configuration file with `--save` and enter them there.

 ```console
 $ kameloso --save